United States • SparkTheCause.com • Born on August 5th

 Mark joined Watsi on July 22nd, 2015.
-Six years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mark's most recent donation traveled 8,800 miles to support Ravuth, a bright 4th grader from Cambodia, to fund ear surgery so he can hear well and do his best in school.
+Eight years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mark's most recent donation traveled 8,800 miles to support Chanthy, a factory worker from Cambodia, to fund life-changing ear surgery.